ProdigyOnGithub/dyxn/README.md

 ```

 Upload hits `POST /documents/upload`, which dumps a job on the `document_processing` stream.
 Chat is `POST /chat/sessions` then `POST /chat/sessions/{id}/chat` — the second one still needs the LLM stack hooked up.

+The backend also uses WebSockets (`/ws/progress/{document_id}`) tied to Redis PubSub to stream upload progress in real-time to the React frontend.